Spyderisk/Access-Tool/README.md

 [SourceHut](https://sr.ht), [Codeberg](https://codeberg.org) or [GitHub](https://github.com).

-After the files are retrieved from the Git service using a command such as ```git pull```, kraken can then be used to load them into Microsoft Access, forming a complete GUI application in the normal Access way.
+After the files are retrieved from the Git service using a command such as ```git pull```, kraken can then be used to load them into Microsoft Access, resulting in a complete GUI application in the normal Access way.
 Microsoft Access and Microsoft Windows are still needed to run the source code, but we can now see what needs to be done to remove this dependency.

-But for now, we have solved the important step of making Access development repeatable, using standard development tools.
+But for now, we have solved the important step of making Access development repeatable, using standard non-Microsoft software development tools.

 # Technical overview